Please read the following before submitting the form posted above.

 - If the College can provide special equipment and/or furniture to alleviate any need for relocation of the classroom.

-If you are a qualified individual with a mobility or health related disability, who encounters a barrier to access in your classroom, you should notify the instructor of the class, or a counselor at the Disabled Students Program and Services (DSPS), at (415) 452-5481 or the Dean of the campus you are attending.
+If you are a qualified individual with a mobility or health related disability, who encounters a barrier to access in your classroom, you should notify the instructor of the class, or a counselor at the Disabled Students Program and Services (DSPS), at (415) 452-5481 or the Dean of the Center you are attending.

 All requests to relocate a class must be made in writing.
-Class Relocation forms are available from the Campus Deans, DSPS or Online: Use the form at the top of this page.
+Class Relocation forms are available from the Center Deans, DSPS or Online: Use the form at the top of this page.
 Before submitting your request, please read the following.

 Class relocation requests will impact the faculty and the other students who register for the class in question.
 Thus, students with disabilities are strongly encouraged to consider their disability access needs before scheduling their classes.